Georg Kolbe Museum

 Georg Kolbe Museum information

-Georg Kolbe (1877-1947) was one of Germany’s most influential sculptors in the first half of the 20th century.
-A member of the Berlin Secession, he distanced himself from traditional sculpture and became a chief exponent of the idealised nude.
-After his wife’s death in 1927, Kolbe’s figures took on a more solemn and emotional air, whereas his later works focus on the athletic male, an approach that found favour with the Nazis.
+Georg Kolbe (1877–1947) was an influential sculptor in the first half of the 20th century.
+A member of the Berlin Secession, Kolbe distanced himself from traditional sculpture and became a chief exponent of the idealised nude, which later found favour with the Nazis.
+The newly renovated museum, in his former home and studio, mounts several exhibits per year with a focus on sculpture by Kolbe or his contemporaries, often juxtaposed with the works by contemporary artists.